underlines/awesome-ml/awesome-ai.md

     -   [BabyAGIChatGPT](https://github.com/Doriandarko/BabyAGIChatGPT) is a fork of BabyAGI to work with OpenAI's GPT, pinecone and google search
     -   [GPT Assistant](https://github.com/BuilderIO/gpt-assistant) An autonomous agent that can access and control a chrome browser via Puppeteer
     -   [gptchat](https://github.com/ian-kent/gptchat) a client which uses GPT-4, adding long term memory, can write its own plugins and can fulfill tasks
+    -   [Chrome-GPT](https://github.com/richardyc/Chrome-GPT) experimental AutoGPT agent employing Langchain and Selenium to interact with and manipulate a Chrome browser session, enabling capabilities like Google search, webpage description, element interaction, and form input
 -   [cheetah | Speech to text for remote coding interviews, giving you hints from GTP3/4](https://github.com/leetcode-mafia/cheetah)
 -   [sqlchat | Use OpenAI GPT3/4 to chat with your database](https://github.com/sqlchat/sqlchat)
 -   [chat-with-github-repo](https://github.com/peterw/Chat-with-Github-Repo) which uses streamlit, gpt3.5-turbo and deep lake to answer questions about a git repo